andrechalom/laravel-multiselect/README.md

 The jQuery code required by this package is in the file multiselect.js.
 If you use Laravel Mix, you can include it in your mix.js.
 Otherwise, copy it to your public folder and source it directly in the app layout.
-Remember to do it after you include jquery.
+Remember to do it after you include jQuery.

 Example: